-Making a felt board to teach the seasons, weather and even holidays to children is easier than you might think, and can even count as whimsical wall art!
-This also comes with a free printable template for all the shapes AND a coloring page for each season to place above the board!
+Making a DIY weather and seasons felt board to teach the seasons, weather and even holidays to children is easier than you might think, and can even count as whimsical wall art!
+It goes well with teaching the Montessori method at home or in a classroom.

-How to Make Your Seasons and Weather Board
+How to Make Your DIY Weather and Seasons Felt Board

 - 1/2 yard of light blue felt (for sky)